Blog

 Final thoughts

-In the world of crisis communications, being prepared for a crisis before it happens will determine how quickly your company can bounce back.
+In the world of crisis communications, being prepared for a crisis before it happens will determine how quickly your organization can bounce back.
 While you may not be able to control the crisis itself, you can control your response, and therefore, the fallout.
-These tips may seem obvious when you’re not in the middle of a crisis, but being proactive with each of them could be the difference between preventing a crisis or making it worse.

 Spokespeople are an essential element of crisis communications.
-ICR helps companies develop plans, processes, materials, tools, and coaching for company spokespeople.
-Learn more about how to be prepared for a crisis.
-Download our Guide to Crisis Communications Planning.
+ICR helps companies create plans, processes, materials, tools, and coaching for companies and their spokespeople.